 Office of Analysis for African Affairs (INR/AF): The Office of Analysis for African Affairs conducts research and analysis, and briefs Department principals, on a broad range of political, diplomatic, social and other issues in the countries of Africa.

-Office of Analytic Outreach (INR/AO): The Office manages the IC Analytic Outreach Program.
-It conducts analytic exchanges and seminars with non-government experts to explore alternative perspectives and generate new knowledge, providing policymakers and intelligence analysts with opportunities to benefit from private sector expertise, research, and analysis on foreign policy and national security issues.
+Office of Analytic Outreach (INR/AO): The Office leads the IC in implementing IC Directive 205 on Analytic Outreach.
+INR/AO conducts analytic exchanges and seminars with non-government experts to explore alternative perspectives and generate new knowledge, providing Executive Branch policymakers and intelligence analysts with opportunities to benefit from private sector expertise, research, and analysis on foreign policy and national security issues.
+INR/AO partners with the National Intelligence Council to co-sponsor analytic exchanges and to implement ICD 205 through various mechanisms.
+INR/AO also manages the Program for Research and Training on Eastern Europe and the Independent States of the Former Soviet Union (Title VIII).
+For more information about INR/AO, please email INRAnalyticOutreach@state.gov

 Office of Analysis for East Asia and the Pacific (INR/EAP): The Office conducts research and analysis, and briefs Department principals, on a broad range of political, diplomatic, social and other issues in the East Asia and Pacific region (Burma/China east through the Pacific Islands).